-The Club provides fully-furnished apartments to interns on a space-available basis, which they share with other interns of the same sex.
+The Club provides fully-furnished apartments to interns on a space-available basis, which they share with other interns.
 The apartments are located approximately two miles from the Club.
 A weekly payroll deduction covers each intern’s use of the apartment.

 “Thank you for an incredible summer.
 Farmington has a very talented group of chefs and they were all instrumental and enthusiastic in my education.
 I learned an astounding amount in just 90 days and I will really miss my time at Farmington.”

 “My internship at Farmington was crucial to my development and growth as a leader.
 I definitely see a future for myself in this industry; there are so many opportunities within private clubs if you are dedicated and have a passion for hospitality.”

 — Elizabeth Wittig